 You probably find it intuitively obvious that focusing on employee recognition will have a direct impact on how those workers perform and on your company's bottom line.
 It's simple, right?
 As straightforward as this connection may seem to HR professionals, however, intuition alone won't win the hearts and minds of executives who hold the company purse strings.

 If you're looking to invest more time and resources into your employee recognition program, you'll want to have some persuasive statistics at your fingertips.
-Below are 10 HR stats (one for each fingertip) that you can cite when you make the case for upping your employee recognition game.
+Below are 10 employee recognition stats (one for each fingertip) that you can cite when you make the case for upping your recognition game.

 1. Disengaged employees make up half the workforce

 Fifty-one percent of employees "are not engaged and haven't been for quite some time."
 This figure is from Gallup's extensive "State of the American Workforce” report, which comments that one of the primary ways to engage your workers is to make sure they feel recognized for the effort they put in.
 The same report notes that only 3 in 10 employees "strongly agree that in the last seven days they have received recognition or praise for doing good work."

 2. Don't wait until the end of the year

 Over half of employees in another survey say they prefer to receive feedback in an immediate one-on-one conversation with their managers, while fewer than one-fifth prefer annual performance reviews.
 To be effective in increasing employee engagement, offer your feedback appreciation in a direct, immediate way.
 Remember: If you wait for the annual performance review to give compliments, you may lose good employees in the meantime.

 3. Employee recognition fuels work energy